KelvinJ1/KelvinJ1/README.md

 ### Hi there, I'm Kelvin 👋
-#### I am a Colombian Mechatronic engineering student that interested in software dev.
+#### I am a Colombian Mechatronic engineering student interested in software dev.

 - I'm currently working on my portfolio and some other projects